Edvid/New-World-Dedicated-Stat-Program/README.md

 + Create an appropriately named culture in Cultures
 + Set said culture to be 100 of the points in Nations>"nationname">CultureGroups
 + IF religion(s) specified
-  + Make sure the religion(s) is creaeted in Religion first
+  + Make sure the religion(s) is created in Religion first
     + If not so, create it
-  + Set the pagan religion value of the nation to whichever percentage is the right one (propably 0 if not specified otherwise)
+  + Set the pagan religion value of the nation to whichever percentage is the right one, unless 0, in which case you can delete the pagan religion
   + Create the religion(s) in Nations>"nationname">ReligionGroups
   + Set the points value of the religion(s)
   + Set the culture represented at government level to the culture created earlier